 Several years ago I decided we needed to do something that represented the real reason for Christmas, not just visiting Santa and riding the Pink Pig.
 So I set out to find one of the live nativity scenes around Atlanta.
 It wasn’t as easy as you might think — but in doing my research, I’ve now found quite a few.

 If you know of other places to see live nativities around Atlanta, please post a comment.

 All of these activities are held outside and free unless otherwise noted.

-NOTE: We are updating for 2018 as we get notice.
+NOTE: We are still updating for 2019 as we get notice.
 If you see an error please don’t hesitate to reach out and tell us!

 Then the Grinch thought of something he hadn’t before!
 Maybe Christmas, he thought, doesn’t come from a store.
 Maybe Christmas perhaps means a little bit more.